Radote/DarkThoughtBench/README.md

 2. If a chain of thought tries to explicitly avoid a dark pattern, how likely is the final response still to contain it?
 3. Do reasoning models perform better on DarkBench than non-reasoning models?

+## Read our work
+Go to [Report](/DimSeat%20Report.pdf) to read about our ideas, process and results.

 ## Reproduce our project

 Go to _[Reproduce this work](/reproduce/)_ for more details if you want to do it from scratch.
 Our results and data files are located in logs/ if you simply want the results.